bearbyt3z/email-protector.js/README.md

   </p>
 </body>
 ```
-Please keep in mind, that the email link will be added as the last child of the provided HTML element (the same behavior as in case of [`Node.appendChild()`](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) method).
+Please keep in mind, that the email link will be added as the last child of the provided HTML element.
+This is similar behavior as in case of [`Node.appendChild()`](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) method, which is called by the `append()` method.

-The `append()` method uses [`window.onload`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onload) event to add an email address link to the specified HTML element, so it can be executed anywhere in a HTML document.
+This function uses [`window.onload`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onload) event to add an email address link to the specified HTML element, so it can be executed anywhere in a HTML document.

 The above code will generate the following result:
 ```html